js05212/citeulike-a/README.md

 users.dat		rating matrix (user-item matrix) vocabulary.dat	corresponding words for file mult.dat

+## Data Format
+In citation.dat, each line corresponds to the edges linked to one node.
+For example, Line 1: 3 2 485 3284 means there are 3 edges linked to node 0 (0-based indexing), their ID's are 2, 485, and 3284.

+The file tags.dat lists all the tags.

+The file item-tag.dat tells us what tags each node (article) has.
+For example

 ## Reference:
 [Collaborative Topic Regression with Social Regularization](http://wanghao.in/paper/IJCAI13_CTRSR.pdf)
 ```